Farther than it seems.

 One of the first questions that everyone asks about electric motorcycles is, unsurprisingly, “how far?”
-Zero Motorcycles offers an entire model line and each model and variation has a different range.
-At present, the longest range in the lineup goes to the Zero S ZF11.4 with 137 miles in the city.
+Zero Motorcycles offers an entire model line, and each model and variation has a different range.
+At present, the longest range in the lineup goes to the Zero SR ZF14.4 + Power Tank with 223 miles in the city.
 However, there are a number of options with lesser ranges that offer different benefits for those who only want a motorcycle for getting around town or the city.
 After all, selecting an electric motorcycle is all about making the best choice for your lifestyle.

 Range varies in electric motorcycles similarly to how it varies in gas motorcycles.
 However, the big difference between electric and gas is that energy consumption is averaged over a shorter distance on an electric motorcycle.
 Electric motorcycles are designed for convenient daily recharges versus less frequent and less convenient trips to the gas station.
 As a result, the same electric motorcycle often yields different ranges from one full recharge to the next.